Accessibility

 How we tested this website

 We used the Web Content Accessibility Guidelines V2.2 level A and level AA to test how accessible our site is.
-We have an in-house accessibility lab and testing team, who test new features and changes to the site for accessibility issues.
+We have an in-house accessibility lab and testing team that test new features and changes to the site for accessibility issues.

 Where possible, we try to test our websites with disabled users to identify and address any issues.